 Some specific links with the most general interest are:

-However, I have archived the on-line manuals (all in PDF format) on the Drexel mirror site:
+However, I have archived the on-line manuals (all in PDF format) at repairfaq.org.
+(Some appear to be damaged though.)

 Note that EXP05, EXP07, and EXP08 link to the same file, as do EXP13 and EXP15.
-EXP11 and EXP30 through EXP34 do not have any accompanying files as yet.
+EXP11 and EXP30 through EXP34 do not have any accompanying files as yet (and probably never).

 As of Summer 2012, MEOS has stopped development and support of these kits.
 (In fact, the company doesn't seem to exist anymore, at least not doing anything remotely related to photonics.)
 However the creator of the experiments and author of the manuals has been acquired by LD Didactic (Leybold) and is continuing this line, which is represented by Klinger in US.
 The updated manuals are now available for free download at the Leybold Ld Didactic Web Site.